lucidworks/lucidworks-view/installer/getting-started-on-windows.md

  To stop the service go to services, right click the Lucidworks View service and select stop

- To uninstall the service, run the `uninstall-service.cmd` **as an administrator**.
+ To uninstall the service, run the `.\installer\uninstall-service.cmd` **as an administrator**.

 ## Basic Configuration

-The first time you run `.\view.cmd`, `FUSION_CONFIG.sample.js` is copied to `FUSION_CONFIG.js`.
+The first time you run `.\installer\view.cmd`, `FUSION_CONFIG.sample.js` is copied to `FUSION_CONFIG.js`.
 Modify this file to configure View's basic options.
 Documentation about the configuration keys is included in the file.

 At a minimum, you _must_ configure the `collection` key to match the name of your Fusion collection.

 In a production environment, you must also configure `host` and `port` to point to the UI service of your Fusion deployment.
 The default is `localhost:8764` for development purposes.

-When the app is running with `.\view.cmd`, it reloads the configuration every time you save `FUSION_CONFIG.js`.
+When the app is running with `.\installer\view.cmd`, it reloads the configuration every time you save `FUSION_CONFIG.js`.
 You can modify the configuration and watch the app change in real time in your browser.

 ## Basic Customization